simonalbrecht/srf-meteo-exporter/README.md

 | DATA_PATH | Path to where to store the state and cache data | `./data` | ❌ |

 ### Grafana Dashboard
-A basic example Grafana dashboard is available with [grafana/srf-meteo-exporter.json](grafana/srf-meteo-exporter.json).
+A basic example Grafana dashboard is provided with [grafana/srf-meteo-exporter.json](grafana/srf-meteo-exporter.json).

 ## Development
 ### Setup